pitt-crc/user-manual/docs/policies/job-scheduling-policy.md

 ## Exceeding Usage Limits will cause Job Pending Status
 After submission, a job can appear with a "status" of "PD" (not running).

-There are various reasons that SLURM will put your job in a pending state.
+There are various reasons that Slurm will put your job in a pending state.
 Some common explanations are listed below.

 ### Reasons related to resource availability and job dependencies: